Reflection on Matthew 19:16-22 ~

-I will never forget a Mass when without any disruption, an intellectually disabled young man walked the length of the aisle so he could touch a newly baptized baby.
-It was electrifying when the baby’s parents gracefully reached out to him.
-I continue to thank God for those involved in giving up much of themselves so this wonderful young man could unconditionally love us.
-We were all reminded to be the same and of being born again in our own Baptism in the moment.
+I will never forget a Baptism when a young man with an intellectual disability walked the length of the aisle between pews so he could touch a newly baptized baby.
+It was electrifying when the baby’s parents gracefully held the baby out to him to let him do so.
+As a person with a hidden learning disability, this moment has come to mind in the times when I am aware of someone with a disability.
+I continue to thank God for those involved in giving up much of themselves so people like this remarkable young man can unconditionally love us.
+We are all given the ability to be reminded by those around us who are filled with treasures from heaven and echo the unconditional love they have received.
+Once you begin to do so with your treasures, worldliness becomes less important.

-The Rich Young Man Went Away Sorrowful, James Tissot, Brooklyn Museum
+The Rich Young Man Went Away Sorrowful by James Tissot.

 Additional Ordinary Time Reflections